Computer Requirements - Art Education

 The Department of Art Education uses PC and Apple computers for all media operations.
 Students entering the Art Education major are required to have a laptop computer, including students transferring to UMass Dartmouth from other institutions.

-Students are not required to purchase a laptop computer for their freshman year or for first-year studio courses.
-Beginning in the sophomore year, however, Art Education majors are required to use laptops in their required and elective art education courses.
+Students are required to purchase a laptop computer for their freshman year and it will be used in first-year studio courses.
+Art Education majors are required to use laptops in their required and elective art education courses.
 Art Education students choose 15 credits of a studio concentration and should consult the laptop requirement for the department of the chosen studio area.

 While students may use PCs, the Dartmouth and New Bedford campus facilities of CVPA are currently equipped with Apple technology and software.
 Compatibility issues are greatly reduced if students use MacBook Pro computers.

 Students wishing to configure personal computers should follow these guidelines:

 It is recommended that students purchase the largest screen size that can be afforded.
 Larger screens facilitate higher productivity though work can be accomplished on smaller screens.

 All machines need to have an Ethernet connection.